pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### 27.2.1 Competency Model

-Leadership at The Enterprise is not about titleâ€”it's about capability.
+Leadership at The Enterprise is not about title—it's about capability.
 The Leadership Competency Model defines the skills, behaviors, and mindsets required to lead effectively in our distributed, high-performance environment.
 Every leader, regardless of level, is assessed against these competencies and developed accordingly.

 #### The Five Pillars of Leadership